marrymy/compiler/README.md

 # compiler
-This repository is fourth assignment on Complier class @KMITL Basic lexical to analyst created language.
+This repository is fourth assignment on Complier class @KMITL

+Basic lexical for new language(also grammar).
 # start
 run script `a.bat`